The 20 Best Movies to Stream on HBO Max Right Now

-This Italian-language film follows two emotionally affecting stories—the bond between a boy (Salvatore Cascio, Marco Leonardi, and Jacques Perrin at various stages of his life) and a movie projectionist (Philippe Noiret) as well as the bond between the pair and the movies they embrace so passionately in post-war Sicily.
+This Italian-language film follows two emotionally affecting stories—the bond between a boy (played by Salvatore Cascio, Marco Leonardi, and Jacques Perrin at various stages of his life) and a movie projectionist (Philippe Noiret) as well as the bond between the pair and the movies they embrace so passionately in post-war Sicily.

-Despite advances in special effects, few films have come close to the grandeur and visual impact of director Stanley Kubrick’s 2001.
-Co-written with Arthur C. Clarke, the film takes viewers on a psychedelic journey through space in the guise of a manned mission to Jupiter that’s soon thrown off-balance by the sentient HAL, a computer with plans of its own.
+Despite advances in special effects, few films have come close to the grandeur and visual impact of director Stanley Kubrick’s 2001: A Space Odyssey.
+Co-written with Arthur C. Clarke, the film takes viewers on a psychedelic journey through space in the guise of a manned mission to Jupiter that’s soon thrown off-balance by the sentient HAL—a computer with plans of its own.

 6. Bicycle Thieves (1948)